sybrew/the-seo-framework/readme.txt

 * The factory function yields many failsafe capturers so we can make future changes with peace of mind.
 This isn't possible with PHP functions.
 * As more than three quarters the plugin's code is dormant on most pages, in future major releases we're going to cut off the "façade" class loading (where everything's accessible via `$this`), and split them into interfacing factories, e.g.: `the_seo_framework()->generate( 'url' )::set( 'id', 1 )::get( 'relative' )`.
 More on this will follow for 3.2 or later after a class-map draft is set up.
 Or goal is to minimize performance overhead; aiming to improve it further.

+**For developers: HTML Script changes:**

+* The original JS file (stemming from August 2015) was a God Object container, which grew over 3000 lines of code.
+So, we split the code over multiple objects, thus files, to improve maintainability and added a script loader.
+* Theoretically, we could've auto-combined the files in the loader (like WP `load-scripts.php` does), but we figured most servers use HTTP/2 now.
+And, if they don't, they should.
+* With this introduction, most of the split-off code's API has been dropped, without deprecation.
+We plan to incorporate the new API into the Extension Manager, which now maintains its own versions of almost everything.
+* We've also removed the externs file, as we long moved to Babel instead of Closure Compiler.

 ## Detailed log

 * **For everyone:**